OlivierLD/raspberry-coffee/Project-Trunk/SunFlower-v2/README.md

 ![Stacked](./pictures/new.setting.jpg)

 - There is a [Stepper Motor bonnet](https://www.adafruit.com/product/4280)
-    - Works like the [Adafruit Motor Hat](https://www.adafruit.com/product/2348), used previously (same code).
+    - Works like the [Adafruit Motor Hat](https://www.adafruit.com/product/2348), used previously (same code), it is smaller and fits nicely on a Raspberry Pi Zero.
 - With a [GPIO Stacking Header](https://www.adafruit.com/product/2223)
 - A small [OLED I2C Screen](https://www.adafruit.com/product/3527)